-Measurable – A goal has to be measurable in units i.e. if you want to by a car how much will that car costs?
-If you want to lose weight how much weight you want to lose?
+Measurable – A goal has to be measurable in units i.e. if you want to buy a car, how much will that car cost you?
+If you want to lose weight how much weight do you want to lose?

 Attainable – Set goals that are attainable to the amount of time you have allocated for yourself.
 Many people set unrealistic goals and in turn they become “professional dreamers.” (a word coined by Ernie)

 Realistic – Have a goal that is practical.
 Others may think it isn’t but depending on your capabilities and if you are willing and able to work with your goal, then it is realistic.

 Time bound – set a time frame for when you want to achieve that goal: Next week, next month, next year or you can even be more specific by writing the date and time.
 With a time bound measurement, we would work harder in making sure that we achieve that specific goal because if we don’t, we will always tell ourselves “later, tomorrow or next time”.

 Key Performance Indicators also known as KPIs is not a new idea in the industry.
 KPIs help an organization define and measure progress toward organizational goals.
 They will differ depending on the organization.
 Whatever Key Performance Indicators are selected, they must reflect the organization’s goals, they must be key to its success and they must be quantifiable (measurable).
 In ATCEN, the organization has a focus KPI and each crew member has their individual KPIs as well.

 Entrepreneurs today must be able to build a network of strategic partners and start leveraging on each others strength to gain better and stronger competitive advantage over the competition.

 Strategic partnerships are usually formed with organizations that can add value to your organization and services through introducing their services in areas of services which your organization does not provide.

 Learning something new can open many doors for us.